markusmoenig/Eldiron-Website/content/features.md

 #### Game

-- A specialized node view for the overall game mechanics.
+- A specialized node view for the overall game mechanics (WIP).

 ---